 One way to put money to work could be to make investments that will earn the best returns.
 For example, contributing the maximum to a 401(k) that an employer is willing to match at 100%.

 It’s like doubling an employee’s contribution.
 Add to that the magic of compounded interest, and money can seem to grow right before your eyes.

-Another smart way to grow money might be to use a cash management account like SoFi Money®️.
-SoFi Money has no account fees and no ATM fees at 55,000+ ATMs worldwide.
+Another smart way to grow money might be to use a SoFi Checking and Savings®️ account.
+SoFi Checking and Savings has no account fees and no ATM fees at 55,000+ ATMs worldwide.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

 Investment Risk: Diversification can help reduce some investment risk.
 It cannot guarantee profit, or fully protect in a down market.